-The WordPress Pinterest plugins you can use are through the jQuery Pin It Button plugin.
-Which sometimes doesn’t work for all images.
-Or manually adding the nopin code to images as explained here.
-Which can be time-consuming and repetitive depending on the amount of images you use.
+Or you could consider manually adding the nopin code to images as explained here.
+This can be time-consuming and repetitive depending on the amount of images you use.
 And still not cover all the images you want to block, unless you know how to edit your WordPress theme.

 Recap Of The Best Pinterest Plugins For WordPress